 Consumers who are hoping to avoid credit card and debit card fraud should follow other industry leader suggestions as well.

-First, you should shred your bank account and credit card account statements before recycling them or throwing them in the trash.
-It's an old-fashioned way to gain your personal information, but some identity thieves aren't above digging through your trash to find your old statements.
+Shred your bank account and credit card account statements before recycling them or throwing them in the trash.

 You should also shred any unsolicited pre-approved credit card offers that find their way to your mailbox.
-Some thieves might use these offers to open credit card accounts in your name, something that can wreck your credit score.
+Some thieves might use these offers to open credit card accounts in your name, which could negatively impact your credit report and score.

 If someone does steal your credit or debit cards remember that you are not required to pay for any unauthorized purchases that the thief makes.
 Consider it a form of protection that doesn't come with cash.
 When someone steals your cash, you have no way to get that money back.
 When someone makes unauthorized purchases on your credit card, you can inform your card issuer.
 You're then spared having to cover the costs of these illegal purchases.